 Watch a movie except outdoors

 They have this now.
 You know how you usually watch movies…inside of a building?
 Imagine: Cordless, hands-free movies that you can watch outside, when you’re on the go.
 Just kidding—most of these movie nights have been happening for ages, but seriously, you should utilize them.
-Movies at Marymoor Park Like Add to a List is still going strong after 16 years—this one is a drive-in, so it requires a car and money.
-Out in West Seattle, there’s free movies in the courtyard of Hotwire Coffeehouse Like Add to a List —the event’s back after a four-year hiatus, due not to the pandemic but lack of a sponsor.
-As of this summer, the dear old Mural Amphitheatre Like Add to a List , in the skinny shadow of the Space Needle, has been showing free films for two dang decades.
-The freshman here is U-District Summer Movies by the Bay Like Add to a List , hosted by Scarecrow Video and the U District Partnership at the spankin’-new Fritz Hedges Park overlooking Portage Bay.
+Movies at Marymoor Park Past Event Like List is still going strong after 16 years—this one is a drive-in, so it requires a car and money.
+Out in West Seattle, there’s free movies in the courtyard of Hotwire Coffeehouse Past Event Like List —the event’s back after a four-year hiatus, due not to the pandemic but lack of a sponsor.
+As of this summer, the dear old Mural Amphitheatre Past Event Like List , in the skinny shadow of the Space Needle, has been showing free films for two dang decades.
+The freshman here is U-District Summer Movies by the Bay Past Event Like List , hosted by Scarecrow Video and the U District Partnership at the spankin’-new Fritz Hedges Park overlooking Portage Bay.
 It’s free, there’s live music before the movie plus a sunset view of the bay, and all the film picks are water-themed, adorably.

 Buy some cheap local fruit from an indie produce stand and eat it